projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

        uint32_t showcase[] = {0U, 1U};

-C-DI-06: Global variables shall only be declared once
+C-DI-06: Global variables shall be declared only once
 =====================================================

-Global variables shall only be declared once with the following exception.
+Global variables shall be declared only once with the following exception:
-A global variable may be declared twice, if one declaration is in a header file with extern specifier, and the other one is in a source file without extern specifier.
+A global variable may be declared twice if one declaration is in a header file with the ``extern`` specifier and the other one is in a source file *without* the ``extern`` specifier.

 Compliant example::